Robert Cushing (sculptor): Life and career

 Cushing was born in County Tipperary, Ireland, in 1841.
 He emigrated to the United States, arriving in New York City.
 He studied under Randolph Rogers in Rome, Italy, for a period.

 He had an office at 44 West 30th Street in Manhattan's Tenderloin district.

-Cushing had one child, a daughter, with his wife, who died several years before him.
+Cushing had a daughter with his wife, who died several years before him.

 In 1894, his most notable piece of work, a statue of compatriot Father John Christopher Drumgoole, was erected in Lafayette Place, New York City.
 It was moved to the Old Church of St. Joachim and St. Anne, Mount Loretto, in 1920.

 Death

 Cushing died on 11 March 1896, aged 55.
 The sign he had left on his office door read: "Called away by an important engagement.
 Back at 3 P.M. tomorrow."
 He had left to go to St. Vincent's Hospital, and expected to be back at work the following day; however, he experienced "heart trouble", which, coupled with "other ailments", led to his death.
 He was buried in Calvary Cemetery, Queens.
-Only a couple of his most intimate acquaintances know of his health problems.
+Only a couple of his most intimate acquaintances knew of his health problems.